-Dennis Mace LMT, Holistic Martial Arts Instructor, Massage Therapist and Illustrator
+Dennis Mace LMT, Holistic Martial Arts Instructor, Massage Therapist, Author and Illustrator

-Holistic Bagua Zhang Instructor at Mace Martial Arts, Illustrator & Concept Artist at Vajra Visions, and Licensed Massage Therapist dedicated to the inspiration, healing and growth of my students and clients.
+Holistic Bagua Zhang Instructor at Mace Martial Arts, Illustrator & Author at Vajra Visions, and Licensed Massage Therapist (MA 60155511) dedicated to the inspiration, healing and growth of my students and clients.

-I strive to continue learning and growing, seeking the sublime in each moment.
-My passion is to share my art and inspire my students to cultivate authentic skills, discover their inner-power and connect with their essential vitality, thereby enhancing their health, confidence, awareness and well-being.
+I strive to continue learning, and inspire my students to cultivate authentic skills and connect with their essential vitality — thereby enhancing their health, confidence, awareness and well-being.

-Chivalry is my way of life.
-My immersive path in the martial arts began in 1982 – starting with Judo, continuing with Aikido and other styles to my core training in Xingyiquan, Taijiquan — and my specialty, BaguaZhang (“8 Trigrams Palm”) .
-I am a 5th generation disciple of Cheng style Bagua Zhang, and my primary focus in teaching is to pass this art on to the next generation.
+My immersive path in the martial arts began in 1982 – starting with Judo, continuing with Aikido and other styles to my core training in Xingyiquan, Taijiquan — and my specialty, BaguaZhang (“8 Trigrams Palm”).
+I am a 5th generation disciple of Cheng style Bagua Zhang, and I am focused on passing this art on to the next generation.

 You can learn about Our Bagua Zhang Lineage here.

-As my instructors included Chinese medicine in their curriculum, I view Healthcare & Martial Arts as flip sides of the same coin, and believe that martial arts is a Fourfold Path: Warrior, Scholar, Sage, Healer.
+As my instructors included Chinese medicine in their curriculum, I view Healthcare and Martial Arts as flip sides of the same coin, and believe that martial arts is more than just a hobby or sport — it is a holistic lifestyle that tempers the body, mind and spirit of the practitioner.
+Chivalry is my way of life.

-I have enjoyed teaching martial arts to children and adults since 1991, with thorough, hands on detail, emphasizing courtesy and ethics, the rich culture and heritage that spawned these arts, and cultivating authentic skills with each of my students to improve their overall health and empowerment.
+I have enjoyed teaching martial arts with thorough, hands on detail to children and adults since 1991, emphasizing courtesy and ethics, the rich heritage that spawned these arts, and cultivating authentic skills with each of my students to improve their overall health and empowerment.

 Available for workshops, private lessons and online training Worldwide